-What is CIFAS
+What is CIFAS?

-Can CIFAS markers be removed?
+Can CIFAS Markers be moved?

 If you feel you may have a valid challenge to a CIFAS marker please contact either William Dooley or William Fox Bregman in our Banking and Financial Litigation team by calling 01202 525333.
 Alternatively, please email us at email@example.com.

 We offer proportionate and transparent fee structures to help with your claim, and can progress a FOS complaint or court claim against your insurer on a ‘no-win, no-fee’ basis, subject to the merits of your dispute.